PHONICS – READ WRITE INC.

 What happens if the standards are not maintained?

-When a child has achieved their pen license, if they do not maintain the standards consistently in their work it can be reduced to a lower level or have the license removed.
+When a child has achieved their pen licence, if they do not maintain the standards consistently in their work it can be reduced to a lower level or have the licence removed.
 Before this happens, they will be given two warnings to improve and get back to showing the standard in their work.
-All children if their license is reduced or removed will then be given the chance to work towards obtaining the reduced or removed level again.
+All children, if their licence is reduced or removed, will then be given the chance to work towards obtaining the reduced or removed level again.

-Please have a look at our power points and policies on english/reading at WFS.
+Please have a look at our powerpoints and policies on english/reading at WFS.
 We are very proud of our reading scheme and the impact it has on the children.
-If you would like to know more, please contact our English Leader (Miss Drake) via the School Office.
+If you would like to know more, please contact our English Leader (Mrs Rees) via the School Office.

 Please have a look through the attached links below for more information...